You are here

 To determine the IDs of the fields/links, look into the HTML source code.

-7. Adding role to Airlock WAF GUI
+7. Adding role to Airlock Gateway GUI

 Open the following file: